AugustinJose1221/WikiFeeds/README.md

 # WikiFeeds
 A tool that scraps the latest events from Wikipedia and formats it.
-It ia automated using Github Actions.
+It ia automated using <b>Github Actions</b>.
 (Work in Progress)